 Add drained pasta, peas and pasta water to the pan.
 Mix thoroughly and serve.

 Some more photos

 What do you think of maggi?
-Love it, hate it or don’t have any opinion?
+Love it or hate it?
 Chime in with your thoughts!!

 (P.S. – This article uses Maggi in its title because the brand name has become synonymous with instant noodles.
 You can extend the same logic to any instant noodles – be it Patanjali or Top Ramen or any similar brand.)